graphsense/graphsense-tagpack-tool/README_tagpacks.md

         type: text
         mandatory: true

+The `source` should provide a backlink to the websource where the tag information originates, e.g. https://archive.org/donate/cryptocurrency/.
+If no backlink is to be provided (e.g. for private TagPacks), the field can contain other informative text.

 For `currency`, use the corresponding currency codes such as: `BCH, BTC, ETH, LTC, ZEC`.

+For `confidence` values read on [below](#attribution-tag-confidence-score).

 The `context` property contains any additional information associated with the tag, in JSON format, e.g.